whyhardt/CourseOptimizingExperimentalDesign/installation_instructions.md

 In this file you get a step-by-step instruction on how to install everything you need for the course *Optimizing Experimental Design* from scratch.

-If you have something already installed you can skip this step.
+If you have something already installed you can skip the respective step.

 ### Step 1: Install Python